 Guidelines for enrolling overseas students

-All schools that have full fee-paying students on student visas (subclass 500) must meet certain requirements for homestay accommodation.
+All schools and school boarding premises that have full fee-paying students on student visas (subclass 500) must meet certain requirements for their accommodation.

 A school must make all reasonable enquiries and be satisfied that the student will be at least 13 years of age at the time of commencing in homestay accommodation before: